harrybin/react/README.md

     npx playwright install
     ```
  - Docker
-    Ensure DockerDesktop is running properly.
+    Ensure Docker is running properly.
     If you get the error
     > Error: No Docker client strategy found